true-directive/base/README.md

 # TrueDirective Base

-The set of base classes for [TrueDirective Grid](https://truedirective.com/)
+The set of base classes for the [TrueDirective Grid](https://github.com/true-directive/true-grid)